Parent page: Managed Projects

 Working with GitHub

-Using the GitHub platform as an external version control system (VCS) is a popular way to host and share design projects, and is easily integrated with an Altium Workspace through Altium Designer.
-As described above, the existing external VCS arrangement is synchronized with an Altium Workspace which allows you to benefit from its advanced data management and collaboration features.
+Using the GitHub platform as an external version control system (VCS) is a popular way to host and share design projects, and Git repositories are supported by Altium Designer.
+As described above for an Altium 365 Workspace, the existing external VCS arrangement can be synchronized with (mirrored to) the Workspace, which allows you to benefit from its advanced data management and collaboration features.

 While there is a range of data transfer protocols offered by the Git VCS, Altium Designer currently supports the HTTP/HTTPS protocol only for connections between a local Git repository and its remote master repository.
 In practice, the applied protocol is set by the URL prefix specified for the remote repository connection –